 Hiroshima was made famous on the 6th August 1945 for very unfortunate reasons, and most of the pictures I had seen from the place were devastation scenes in my history books at school.
 I had absolutely no idea what to expect, and I was in for a surprise…

 Modern Hiroshima is nothing like the history book pictures!
 Lively, busy, with an amazing food scene, loads of shops and very important historical sights.
-A real surprise and a nice one!
+A really nice town to explore for a couple of days!

 Day 1 – The Peace Memorial Museum, Hiroshima Castle & the city centre

-The museum has been done very nicely and it explains very tastefully a terrible event, from the timeline of the day and weeks that followed, to the science behind the impact of nuclear weapons on bodies and plants.
+The museum has been done very nicely and it walks its visitors through the terrible event very tastefully, from the timeline of the day and weeks that followed, to the science behind the impact of nuclear weapons on human bodies and nature.
 A real eye-opening experience and a very touching one too.
-A good reminder that peace is what we should all seek for and compromise on.
+A good reminder that peace is what we should all seek for.

 From the park, you will have a great view of the Hiroshima Peace Memorial, the most famous remaining symbol of August 6th, 1945.

-After a rather heavy afternoon, we decided to walk to Hiroshima Castle to reflect on what we had seen and learned.
+After a rather emotionally-heavy afternoon, we decided to walk to Hiroshima Castle to reflect on what we had seen and learned.

 The castle definitely worth swinging by with its beautiful gardens and shrines.